LukeChuang890212/EBMR_Methods_Reproducibility_Materials/README.md

 **EBMRalgorithm**

 This folder is a r package that can be loaded into R by the syntax: "devtools::install_github("LukeChuang890212/EBMR_Methods_Reproducibility_Materials/EBMRalgorithm")".
-Inside EBMRalgorithm/R, there are five essential R files: EBMRAlgorithm.r, WangShaoKim2014.r, Methods.r, Preprocessor.r and Fool_proofing.r
+Inside EBMRalgorithm/R, there are five essential R files: EBMRAlgorithm.r, WangShaoKim2014.r, Methods.r, Preprocessor.r and Fool_proofing.r.
+In EBMRAlgorithm.r,